Things to See and Do

 For ramblers, In the opposite direction, a walk along the Shropshire Way takes you to Holdgate (Norman castle, interesting church, deserted village), and beyond.
 There are many more walks after a short car journey or cycle ride, for example along Wenlock Edge or up the Brown Clee Hill.

-For scramblers, further afield, there's Offa's Dyke, Caer Caradoc. and the Wrekin.
+For scramblers who like longer treks or hills, there's Offa's Dyke, the Long Mynd, Caer Caradoc. and the Wrekin.
 A walk of 11 miles in the Corvedale takes in three castles.

 There's a lot of choice with 1275 km of public footpaths; you could do a different walk everyday.